enkur/ATT-Fiber-Check/README.md

 run speedcheck.py to query the addresses with AT&T and will report back if Fiber is available and if not then what other speeds are offered.
 Numbers returned are 1000,...
 0 (0 means no service)

 use http://www.easymapmaker.com to create the map from the results file

+The code probably needs lots of clean up.
+I have never programmed in Python until yesterday so forgive me for inaccuracies.
+I am just glad I was able to port this over from the Century Link folks on dslr.